 H.R.
 2878 addresses these needs.
 It expands the definition of libraries to reflect their new role as information centers; it increases the authorization for library construction and redefines permissible projects to include handicapped access and energy conservation projects; and it encourages greater interlibrary cooperation.
 One new program in title IV will permit Indian tribes to receive funding directly from the Secretary of Education for the purposes of developing library services.
 Title V creates a second new program which provides for discretionary grants directly to libraries for the purpose of purchasing foreign language materials.
-Finally, there is a new proallows libraries to apply directly to the Secretary of Education for grants to be used in the coordination of literacy programs.
+Finally, there is a new program created by a new title VI which allows libraries to apply directly to the Secretary of Education for grants to be used in the coordination of literacy DIOGTAINS.

 The administration has expressed its opposition to this bill.
 Libraries, it argues, are the responsibility of State and local governments and, in spite of the acknowledged success of LSCA programs over the past 25 years, all Federal support should be cut.
 LSCA. however, requires that States and communities must match the Federal contribution to libraries.
 In no case can the Federal share of programs on titles I and II be more than 66 percent.
-Still.
-Federal funds have proven to be a tremendous stimulus to State and local governments.
+Still, Federal funds have proven to be a tremendous stimulus to State and local governments.
 Often, States over match Federal funds.

-In spite of a record of opposition to libraries on the part of the administration, Congress has consistently given library programs strong bipartisan support.
+In spite of a record of opposition to To reject this bill would be the most libraries on the part of the administration, Congress has consistently given library programs strong bipartisan support.
 In fiscal years 1983 and 1984, the administration recommended zero funding for library programs.
 Nonetheless, Congress has kept authorization levels above \$80 million.
-Given the tremendous cost increases that libraries have faced in recent years, it is time we reconfirm our commitment and put authorization levels for libraries back in step with their needs
+Given the tremendous cost increases that libraries have faced in recent years, it is time we reconfirm our commitment and put authorization levels for libraries back in step with their needs.

-The average cost of a periodical in 1969 was \$9.31.
-Today it is \$50.23.
+The average cost of a periodical in 1969 was \$9.31, Today it is \$50.23.
 The average book in 1969 was priced at \$19.37.
 Today the price tag is over \$25.